therealdavids/codeissoftware/_posts/2018-04-15-localization-for-americans.md

 Making the decision to add localization is only the first step.
 Next, you must identify potential ways to support this feature.
 Surprisingly, software localization may already exist within a chosen programming language or a particular framework.
 Android, for example, [supports localization out of the box](https://developer.android.com/guide/topics/resources/localization.html) as a feature of its resources management.
 When such support is not baked in, or when such support is deemed insufficient, third-party libraries like [ngx-translate for Angular](https://github.com/ngx-translate/core) can be found to add localization support across the entire codebase.
 When no other options are available, well, you can always roll your own...

-Once you've settled on how, technically, you'll localize your app, follow the plan now matter what!
+Once you've settled on how, technically, you'll localize your app, follow the plan no matter what!
 When copy isn't finalized, it may be tempting to use English placeholder text within a content template.
-Instead, add the placeholder text wherever the translated copy will end up being stored within the project.
+Instead, add the placeholder text wherever the translated text will end up being stored within the project.
 This way, you complete the heavy lifting of deciding how to structure your translation.
 When final copy is delivered, you can quickly copy/paste it over the placeholders and immediately see the results.

 Now for something that'll really blow your mind: